mdelobelle/obsidian_supercharged_links/README.md

 <img src=https://raw.githubusercontent.com/mdelobelle/obsidian_supercharged_links/e147ac10179d2c351d9a9f222e4637ee7fe32aed/images/superchargeLink.gif alt="drawing" style="width:600px;"/>

-## 1. Basic link styling
+## Basic link styling

 The plugin scans your workspace to find links to your files.
 For each of those links, it will use the front-matter and tags, and adds them as CSS attributes to the html element of the link.

-Complicated 😰....!
-Let's break it down step by step :)
+This might sound a bit complicated!
+So let's break it down step by step :)

-### 1.a Front-matter
+### Front-matter

 The front-matter section is an optional section of your note written in Yaml.
+It can be used to add meta-data to your notes.
 For documentation, see https://help.obsidian.md/Advanced+topics/YAML+front+matter

 Let's say I have a note about Jim : Jim.md